 What if I feel ill or have to self-isolate?

 If you are in any way feeling ill with symptoms of coronavirus or have been told to self isolate you must not, under any circumstances, come to the event.
-Under these circumstances you will be able to claim a refund by emailing [email protected] before the start of your session.
+Under these circumstances, you will be able to claim a refund by contacting us via our Contact Us form before the start of your session.

 We’d hope that puts everyone’s mind at rest that buying a ticket means you’ll be able to come and enjoy a great festival with us later this year.